Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.

 8. When you rest.

 There’s nothing like a full calendar to signal the need for some self-care.
 How will you take care of yourself this season?
-Maybe it’s a fun afternoon out with a friend (or on your own!), or maybe it’s just a good old-fashioned nap on the couch.
-Make a list of options that appeal to you, then sprinkle them throughout the coming month.
+Maybe it’s a walk in the fresh air or just a good old-fashioned nap on the couch.
+Make a list of options that appeal to you, then sprinkle them throughout the coming weeks.

 9. How you give.

 Perhaps you make one formal, planned donation each year.
 Or maybe you prefer to give spontaneously– outside the grocery store or when kids show up at the door selling something festive.
-However you choose to share your resources this season, be it an hour of your time at a shelter, coffee for the car behind you, or whatever else stirs your spirit… just make sure it aligns with your values.
+However you choose to share your resources this season, be it an hour of your time, coffee for the car behind you, or whatever else stirs your spirit… just make sure it aligns with your values.
 It’ll make the gift that much sweeter.

 10. What it means.